 Over 30 members, active in different research projects.

-Studies include research on distance and blended learning in teacher education and at the secondary level.
-We have recently published evaluation reports for the Ministry of Education, Culture and Science in Iceland (upper secondary level in 2010, lower secondary level 2011).
+Studies include evaluation research on the use of mobile technologies in schools and on distance and blended learning in teacher education and at the secondary level.
 Results from these studies have been presented at international conferences as well as Icelandic meetings and conferences.
 See e.g.

 - Jakobsdóttir, S. & Jóhannsdóttir, T. (2010).
 Merging online and “traditional” courses and student groups: A “natural” trend or a temporary tactic – why and how?
 In A. Tait og A. Szucs (Eds.), Media inspirations for learning: What makes the impact?
 EDEN 2010 Annual conference book of abstracts.
 Budapest: European Distance and E-Learning Network.
 Abstract.
 Poster.

 Participation in large scale collaborative research on school development in Iceland.
-The contribution of the center is to study the effects of ICT, http://skrif.hi.is/starfshaettir/files/2010/05/Baeklingur_Starfsh_grsk-ENSKUR.pdf.
-Two faculty members and three graduate students have participated in the project on behalf of the centre.
+The contribution of the center is to study the effects of ICT.
+Two faculty members and three graduate students have participated in the project on behalf of the centre resulting in a book chapter, two master’s thesis and several presentations in Iceland and internationally:

 Hosting a seminar with several presentations and posters on ICT in education at the annual conference of the School of Education, October 22 2010 and September 30 2011; and with the School Development Project team November 19-20 2011.